FUN Books

 Janice VanCleave

 The author's hands-on science books have lots of helpful illustrations and hundreds of safe, low-cost experiments and activities that make learning the basics of science fun.
 Paper.
-200+ pages.
 Ages 8-12

 Astronomy for Every Kid